-- Color code correspondence emails from employee/internal accounts and non-employee/external accounts using distinct colors, or adjust settings on the email client to attach warning labels to emails originating from outside the organization.
+- Color code correspondence emails from associate/internal accounts and non-associate/external accounts using distinct colors, or adjust settings on the email client to attach warning labels to emails originating from outside the organization.

 - Create an email rule to flag email communications where the “reply” email address is different from the “from” email address shown.

 - Create intrusion detection system (IDS) rules that flag emails containing extensions similar to the victim company (e.g., legitimate email is abc_company.com, the IDS rules would flag fraudulent emails for abc-company.com).

 If you identify any suspicious or fraudulent transactions that involve your First Horizon Bank account, immediately call First Horizon Bank’s Client Services at 800-382-5465.